worldwise001/worldwise001.github.com/_posts/2020-09-06-full-body-tracking.md

 ![Disable Steam Room VR Mirroring](/images/2020-09-06-full-body-tracking/steam-vr-no-room.gif)

 Adding and configuring an avatar is very easy with LIV.
 I recommend for each new play session to re-calibrate your avatar to the trackers, since you're likely putting on the trackers slightly differently each time, and otherwise it will distort your avatar to viewers.

+If you don't want to use the stock standard boring avatars, you should go look for [some online](https://bsaber.com/avatars/).
+Note that not all avatars support Full-Body Tracking, and actually if you are more savvy with 3D modeling software (e.g. Blender), there are a few guides out there, such as [this one](https://bs.assistant.moe/Avatars/).
+But if you're not into that, I recommend adding `tag:FBT` and `tag:Full Body Tracking` to refine your search results.
+I am currently using [Sour Miku Black v2](https://modelsaber.com/Avatars/?id=1564625718&pc).

 ![Calibrating T-Pose of LIV Avatar](/images/2020-09-06-full-body-tracking/liv-calibrate-tpose.gif)